 In using the proceeds of this offering, we are permitted under PRC laws and regulations as an offshore holding company to provide funding to our PRC subsidiaries only through loans or capital contributions and to our VIEs only through loans, subject to satisfaction of applicable government registration and approval requirements.
 We cannot assure you that we will be able to obtain these government registrations or approvals on a timely basis, or at all.
 See "Risk Factors-Risks Relating to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of any financing outside China to make loans to or make additional capital contributions to our PRC subsidiaries and VIEs, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
 Additionally, while there is no statutory limit on the amount of capital contribution that we can make to our PRC subsidiaries, loans provided to our PRC subsidiaries and our VIEs in the PRC are subject to certain statutory limits.
-With respect to our PRC subsidiaries, the maximum amount of the loans that they can acquire in aggregate from outside China as of December 31, 2018 is (i) approximately US\$52.1 million according to the Total Investment and Registered Capital Balance, as defined in "Regulation-Regulation Related to Foreign Exchange-Loans by the Foreign Companies to their PRC Subsidiaries;" or (ii) approximately US\$62.6 million under the Risk-Weighted Approach and the Net Asset Limits, as defined in "Regulation-Regulations Related to Foreign Exchange-Loans by the Foreign Companies to their PRC Subsidiaries."
+With respect to our PRC subsidiaries, the maximum amount of the loans that they can acquire in aggregate from outside China as of December 31, 2018 is (i) approximately US\$52.1 million according to the Total Investment and Registered Capital Balance, as defined in "Regulation-Regulations Related to Foreign Exchange-Loans by the Foreign Companies to their PRC Subsidiaries;" or (ii) approximately US\$62.6 million under the Risk-Weighted Approach and the Net Asset Limits, as defined in "Regulation-Regulations Related to Foreign Exchange-Loans by the Foreign Companies to their PRC Subsidiaries."
 With respect to our VIEs, the maximum amount of the loans that they can obtain in aggregate from outside China as of December 31, 2018 is approximately US\$7.5 million according to the Risk-Weighted Approach and the Net Asset Limits.
-We are able to use all of the net proceeds fr amount under PRC laws and regulations.
+We are able to use all of the net proceeds from this offering to fund our PRC subsidiaries through capital contributions, which are not subject to any statutory limit on the amount under PRC laws and regulations.
 See "Regulation-Regulations Related to Foreign Exchange-Loans by the Foreign Companies to their PRC Subsidiaries."